-Individual servicing strategies for Servicing Units within the Plan area are described in detail in Section 3.0 of Appendix C. In general, Servicing Units 1 to 6 and 12 to 19 are proposed to be serviced through the gravity system to proposed Lift Station 1 at the southeast corner of Servicing Unit 4 with a dedicated forcemain to the proposed Villeneuve Lift Station.
-Servicing Units 8 to 11 will be serviced through the gravity system service to the proposed Lift Station 2 located at the northeast corner of Servicing Unit 8 with a dedicated forcemain to the proposed Villeneuve Lift Station.
+Individual servicing strategies for Servicing Units within the Plan area are described in detail in Section 3.0 of Appendix C. In general, Servicing Units 1 to 6 are proposed to be serviced through the gravity system to proposed Lift Station 1 with a dedicated forcemain to the proposed Villeneuve Lift Station.
+Servicing Units 8 to 10 will be serviced through the gravity system service to the proposed Lift Station 2 located at the northeast corner of Servicing Unit 8 with a dedicated forcemain to the proposed Villeneuve Lift Station.
 Servicing Unit 7 sanitary service will be via a local sanitary system to proposed Lift Station 2.

-1 In Appendix C, Servicing Units 1 through 19 are referred to as Parcels 1 through 19.
+&lt;sup>1 In Appendix C, Servicing Units 1 through 10 are referred to as Parcels 1 through 10.